 Adjustments at work

 A manager needs to have a supportive conversation with the employee about how their mental health condition impacts their work and what adjustments could help.
-There should be a two-way discussion about the nature of the adjustment required, but colleagues should not be told the medical reason behind any decisions.
+This should be a two-way discussion about the nature of the adjustment required, but colleagues should not be told the medical reason behind any decisions.

-Some examples of more typical workplace adjustments for line managers and employees to explore and agree together include:
+Examples of more typical workplace adjustments for line managers and employees to explore and agree together include: